ros-controls/ros2_controllers/gpio_controllers/doc/userdoc.rst

 .. generate_parameter_library_details::
   ../src/gpio_command_controller_parameters.yaml

 The controller expects at least one GPIO interface and the corresponding command interface names or state interface.
 However, these Command and State interfaces are optional.
-The controller behaves as a broadcaster when no Command Interface is present, thereby publishing the configured GPIO state interfaces if set, else the one present in the URDF.
+The controller behaves as a broadcaster when no Command Interface is present, thereby publishing the configured GPIO state interfaces if set.

 .. note::

-  When no state interface is provided in the param file, the controller will try to use state_interfaces from ros2_control's config placed in the URDF for configured gpio interfaces.
+  When no state or command interface is provided in the param file, the controller will fail during initialization.
-  However, command interfaces will not be configured based on the available URDF setup.

 .. code-block:: yaml